OO0oo0oOOooo/audio-manager/README.md

 * Create Audio Clips scriptable objects
 * Assign Scriptable objects to script
 * Assign Mixer Group that you want PlayRandomClipAtPosition() and PlayOnParent() to use
-* Place VolumeSettings scriptin the scene and assign the mixer and ui sliders
+* Place VolumeSettings script in the scene and assign the mixer and ui sliders